gkashmy/gkash-softpos-local-web-api/README.md

 - `ReferenceNo`: a reference number for the payment request.
 (Optional)
 - `PaymentType`: the type of payment to be made.
 Please refer the table below
 - `PreAuth`: a boolean value indicating whether the payment should be a pre-authorization or not.
 (Optional)
+- `CallbackURL`: the URL to which the response should be sent.

 | Payment Type | Value |
 | --- | --- |